-“Full disclosure, Michael, human germ-line experiments are prohibited by all the major governments; they can result in criminal prosecution.”
+Garcia hesitated.
+“Full disclosure, Michael, human germ-line experiments are prohibited by all the major governments and can result in criminal prosecution.”

-Waving his hands in excitement, Kochanski had rebutted, “No one will care fifty years from now about that.
-We’ll figure out a way that we can all deny we knew anything.
+Waving his hands in excitement, Kochanski rebutted, “No one will care fifty years from now about that.
+For now, we can always find a way to deny that we knew anything.
 Cancer treatments will become just one thing we do in Saburia.”

 “OK.
 I know you disapprove of my drinking when we’re discussing important business.
 I’m happy to be among friends and talking freely.”

-Later he apologized to Garcia.
+Hungover the next morning, he apologized to Garcia.
 “I’m sorry, Manny.
 That was the vodka mouthing off.
-Knowing what happened to your wife, I shouldn’t have said that.
-This whole Purple business with the king has gone to my head.
-It’s so much money.”
+Knowing what happened to your wife, maybe I was too blunt.”

-“The kids there love me, and I love them back.
-On the walls, I saw photos of their factory in China and cheerful tech support in Bangalore — international collaboration.”
+“The kids there love me.
+I love them back.
+On the walls, I saw photos of their Chinese factory and cheerful tech support in Bangalore — international collaboration.”